Assoc. Prof. Hakeem Onapajo

 Biography

 Dr Onapajo holds a PhD in Political Science from the University of KwaZulu Natal, South Africa.
 He was a Post-Doctoral Fellow in the Department of Politics and International Studies at the University of Zululand, South Africa.
 He has also lectured in the School of Social Sciences of the University of KwaZulu-Natal, South Africa.
-He researches in the areas of conflict, security and elections in Africa.
-One of Nigeria’s most cited political scientists (according to GoogleScholar’s citations and AD Scientific Index), Dr Onapajo’s publications in top-rated publication outlets are significant contributions in his discipline.

 Dr Onapajo is an awardee of the African Humanities Program postdoctoral fellowship awarded by the American Council of Learned Societies.
 He has delivered talks on topics in his specialization at local and international forums including the Chatham House of the United Kingdom.
 He has consulted for state and non-state agencies on various developmental issues around peace-building, elections and democratization.
 Some of them include the Presidential Amnesty Office, The Electoral Institute of the Independent National Electoral Commission (INEC), the Westminster Foundation for Democracy (WFD) and the African Heritage Institution.